zadeviggers/Simple-Vanilla-Notifications/README.md

 	// Whether or not to automatically add a dismiss button to the notifications.
 	// This can be overridden for each individual notification.
 	defaultDismissible: true,

+	// Whether to animate notifications.
+	// This can be overridden for each individual notification.
+	// NOTE: This doesn't actually animate notifications, it just adds an extra class to the elements.
+The animation is implemented in CSS.
+	animated: true,

+	// The amount to time to keep notification elements in the DOM after they're dismissed.
+	// This can be overridden for each individual notification.
+	// NOTE: This doesn't actually animate the notifications, it just adds an extra class to the elements.
+The animation is implemented in CSS.
+	exitAnimationTime: 3200,
 });

 createNotification("Hi!
 I'm a notification!");